karol-at/praca_licencjacka/README.md

 # Monorepo conataining a set of scripts used to write my bachelor's in geography

-## scraper_warsaw
+## scraper

-this directory contains a script for downloading current bus location data for a selected line of Warsaw public transport
+this directory contains a script for downloading current bus location data for specified lines of bus public transport

+### warsaw

+the scraper for the city of Warsaw, requires an API key, collective location data is split based on cutting data with the turf.js library on start and end points of the journey. turf.js polygons need to be provided in Polygons.ts

+### tricity

+the scraper for the city fo Gdańsk using

 to run the project install [Deno](deno.land), then create a .env file in the project directory and enter your API key and directory you want to save the data